deeplearning4j/deeplearning4j/quickstart.md

 ## Dependencies and Backends

 Blas backends are what power the linear algebra operations behind DL4J's neural nets.
-GPUs require the Jcublas backend, while CPUs work with Jblas and Netlib Blas.
-You can find all of them on [Maven Central](https://search.maven.org); click the linked version number under "Latest Version"; copy the dependency code on the left side of the subsequent screen; and paste it into your project root's pom.xml in IntelliJ.
+Backends vary by chip, and CPUs can work with both Jblas and Netlib Blas.
+You can find all backends on [Maven Central](https://search.maven.org); click the linked version number under "Latest Version"; copy the dependency code on the left side of the subsequent screen; and paste it into your project root's pom.xml in IntelliJ.

-Your Blas backend will look something like this:
+Your Jblas backend will look something like this:

      <dependency>
        <groupId>org.nd4j</groupId>